jameshanlon/jameshanlon.github.io/content/hex-processor.md

 lab2
 ```

-Which has the following execution trace:
+These instructions have the following execution trace:

 ```
 main+32  LDAP 2   # areg = pc (60) + oreg (2) 62